stappa/m8c_rg35xx/README.md

 ## Thanks to lamaa for the m8c code that makes this thing work.
 lamaa's repo is here: https://github.com/laamaa/m8c/

+## How to build

+You should have docker and python3 installed.

+    ./build.sh

+Build script will fetch an image with toolchain from dockerhub, then build m8c and copy all needed files to `package` directory.

 ## Installation to RG35XX with Koriki 1.2